 2015 - 2017

-Aviva, Index Initiative and the UN Foundation were brought together by a common belief that the private sector can strongly contribute to, as well as benefit from, the global ambition of the SDGs and that corporate performance benchmarks are powerful levers for change.
+Aviva, Index Initiative, the UN Foundation and the Business and Sustainable Development Commission were brought together by a common belief that the private sector can strongly contribute to, as well as benefit from, the global ambition of the SDGs and that corporate performance benchmarks are powerful levers for change.
 Each saw that SDG-centred benchmarks were a missing piece of the puzzle, and the WBA represented an opportunity that could not be missed to fill that gap.

 2017 - 2018